OWASP/wrongsecrets/README.md

 Want to push a container?
 See `.github/scripts/docker-create-and-push.sh` for a script that generates and pushes all containers.
 Do not forget to rebuild the app before composing the container

+### Dependency management

+We have CycloneDX and OWASP Dependency-check integrated to check dependencies for vulnerabilities.
+You can use the OWASP Dependency-checker by calling `mvn dependency-check:aggregate` and `mvn cyclonedx:makeBom` to use CycloneDX to create an SBOM.

 ### Automatic reload during development

 To make changes made load faster we added `spring-dev-tools` to the Maven project.
 To enable this in IntelliJ automatically, make sure: